 The Library is currently re-organizing its cartographic collections.

 Spatial data is data that is easily viewable using a standard desktop GIS such as ArcMap or QGIS.
-The UCSB Library has a long history of collecting, providing access to, and developing novel search and discovery tools to spatial data.

 See our GI Science Research Guide for tips on searching the catalog for spatial data